askui/askui/docs/docs/general/06-Tutorials/android-search-in-browser.md

 ./askui-ui-controller -r android

 # If you can't find the binary as described above,
-# then you might have askui freshly installed and haven't run it yet.
+# then you might have AskUI freshly installed and haven't run it yet.
-# The binary gets downloaded as the askui code runs the first time.
+# The binary gets downloaded as the AskUI code runs the first time.
-# Run the command below to run the askui code:
+# Run the command below to run the AskUI code:
 npx jest test/my-first-askui-test-suite.test.ts --config ./test/jest.config.ts
 ```